Bryan Watson (ice hockey)

 Bryan Joseph Watson (November 14, 1942 – July 8, 2021) was a Canadian professional ice hockey defenceman who played 16 seasons in the National Hockey League (NHL).
 He played for the Montreal Canadiens, Detroit Red Wings, Oakland Seals, Pittsburgh Penguins, St. Louis Blues, and Washington Capitals from 1963 to 1979, and briefly in the World Hockey Association with the Cincinnati Stingers.
 He later served as head coach of the Edmonton Oilers during the 1980–81 NHL season.

 Early life

 Watson was born in Bancroft, Ontario, on November 14, 1942.
 His father was employed by the county; his mother was a housewife.
-In order to expand his sporting opportunities, Watson moved to Peterborough, Ontario, when he was 13 to live with his grandparents.
-There, he played junior hockey with the Peterborough Petes of the Ontario Hockey Association from 1960 to 1963, under the tutelege of head coach Scotty Bowman.
+To expand his sporting opportunities, Watson moved to Peterborough, Ontario, when he was 13 to live with his grandparents.
+There, he played junior hockey with the Peterborough Petes of the Ontario Hockey Association from 1960 to 1963, under the tutelage of head coach Scotty Bowman.

 Playing career

 Montreal Canadiens (1963–65)

 Watson signed with the Montreal Canadiens and made his NHL debut during the 1963–64 NHL season.
 He played in 39 games in the regular season and six games in the opening round of the Stanley Cup playoffs against the Toronto Maple Leafs.
 In Watson's second year, he appeared in only five games with Montreal and spent the bulk of the season with the AHL's Quebec Aces, where he played with Doug Harvey.
 Watson was traded to the Chicago Blackhawks for Don Johns on June 8, 1965.
 He was then claimed the next day by the Detroit Red Wings in the NHL Intra-League Draft.